chboudry/neo4j-kubernetes/readme.md

 **Note:**
 - HTTPS server and Bolt access are on the same pod but they also can be split
+- Schema are focused on production where we favor HTTPS over HTTP, but you may find HTTP in subfolders because it is easier to start with from an implementation perspective as you don't deal with certificate.

 ## 1. Simple Configuration - Direct Load Balancer

 **Features:**

 - Direct access to Neo4j ports via LoadBalancer service
-- Port 7474 for HTTPS web interface
+- Port 7473 for HTTPS web interface
 - Port 7687 for Bolt connections
 - Simplest configuration